It may not be obvious at first, but the Eiffel Tower and space travel share a connection.

 The competition is on.
 Man won’t rest until the thing is built and the sky is conquered once and for all.

-EVS Translations works with global construction companies to produce multilingual content for all types of digital and print media.
-We’ve produced technical tenders for a South Korean construction and engineering firm, proposals and legal documentation for a leading U.K. architectural firm, building plans for the Apple store, Cologne, and daily press clippings for the C-suite of a German construction company.
+EVS Translations works with global construction companies to produce multilingual content across print and digital media.
+Our teams have produced foreign language tender submissions for Asian engineering firms, proposals and legal documentation for U.K. architectural firms, and we deliver daily press clippings for the C-suite of a major German construction company.

-From employee e-learning videos, to tenders and compliance documentation, our in-house teams across all project critical areas are here to support your work.
+Our international in-house teams are here to support your work.
 We drive performance in translation making it smarter for you.